Journal of Global Change Data & Discovery2022.6(4):664-666

 The dataset supporting this paper was published and is accessible through the Digital Journal of Global Change Data Repository at: https://doi.org/10.3974/geodb.2022.10.03.V1 or https://cstr.escience.org.cn/CSTR:20146.11.2022.10.03.V1.

-The Koshi River basin in China is mainly composed of Pumqu Basin and Yairuzangbo Basin.
-Langqiang Co, located in the rain shadow zone of The Himalayas, and Baikuimai Co and Cuomuzhelin lakes are mainly supplied by precipitation, which were originally part of Pumqu Basin.
-As the climate of "rain shadow zone" became dry and the precipitation decreased, the lake shrank and the lake surface decreased, and finally closed into three independent inland basins, Langqiang Co Basin (with an area of 71 km2, a circumference of 40 km), Baikuimai Co Basin (71 km2, 38 km) and Cuomuzhelin Basin (1,067 km2, 181 km).
+The Koshi River basin in China comprises mainly the Pumqu basin and Yairuzangbo basin.
+Langqiang Co, situated in the rain shadow zone of The Himalayas, as well as Baikuimai Co and Cuomuzhelin lake, are primarily fed by precipitation, and the three lakes were originally part of Pumqu basin.
+As the climate of ??rain shadow zone?? became dry and the precipitation decreased, the lake shrank and the lake surface decreased, and finally closed into three independent inland basins, Langqiang Co basin (with an area of 71 km2, a circumference of 40 km), Baikuimai Co basin (71 km2, 38 km) and Cuomuzhelin basin (1,067 km2, 181 km).
 Their original outflow rivers were separated by accumulation plains.
 Their original outflow rivers are separated by an accumulation plain with a residual dry channel, which can be regarded as a product of climate change and a part of the Koshi River basin.

 Table 1 Administrative regions of Weihe River basin